 This Policy has been developed in conjunction with pupils, staff, parents and governors.
-The views of parents are sought to review the policy.
-The views of pupils are sought through questionnaires and focus group discussions; again, this information is used to shape policies and practice.
+Each year we ascertain the views of parents through questionnaires and use this information to inform both policies and practice.
+The views of pupils are also sought through questionnaires and focus group discussions; again, this information is used to shape policies and practice.
 Staff views are sought at regular intervals and Governors monitor the effectiveness of this policy on an annual basis.